POM: Prescription only medicine

 Ointment has to be applied as a thin layer to affected skin with gentle rubbing to cover the affected area until most of the ointment disappears.

 The maximum amount of ointment applied should not exceed 100 grams per week.
-If it is used together with cream or solution containing calcipotriol, the total weekly dose of calcipotriol should not exceed 5 mg (for example 40 ml scalp solution plus 60 g of cream or ointment).
+If it is used together with cream or solution containing calcipotriol, the total weekly dose of calcipotriol should not exceed 5 mg (for example 40 ml scalp solution plus 60 g of cream or ointment) due to the risk of hypercalcaemia (see section 4.4).

 The duration of therapy depends on the clinical appearance.
 A pronounced therapeutic effect is generally seen after a maximum of 4-8 weeks.
 Therapy can be repeated.